dackst/nayuta/notes.md

 * Suikesu Keeper/Sukeisu Keeper -> Scissor Keeper (a version of the Root Keeper than uses "leaf blade magic")
 * Ice Velg -> Tempano (pretty sure it was just the English word "Iceberg".
 Now it's Spanish)
-* Evil Tycoon -> Evil [Typhon](https://en.wikipedia.org/wiki/Typhon) (a version of the Evil Dragon, which is, of course, a dragon, not a capitalist)
+* Evil Tycoon -> Evil <del>[Typhon](https://en.wikipedia.org/wiki/Typhon) (a version of the Evil Dragon, which is, of course, a dragon, not a capitalist)</del>
   * the red Ragnard copy in Sky 3rd is called "R-Tycoon" but that also makes no sense, at least in the English usage of the word "tycoon" (which turns out is actually a loanword from Japanese, with an original meaning that does actually make some sense)
+  * switching to "Taikun", more modern romanization of the Japanese word
 * Expert Lion/Expatrion -> Expeltron (another robot that was translated into a lion)
 * Gerou Aspis -> Guerra Aspis ("aspis" is a Latin word, so use another one)
 * Vulganon -> Vulkanon (supposed to be evocative of volcanos, not zelda)